PaloAltoNetworks/Palo-Azure-SACA/Azure/azure_vdms_dist/README.md

 ##Deployment Options
 Please review each deployment options and only make changes for the ones that are applicable

   - **Licensing the firewall**.
-If you want the terraform build to license the firewalls once deployed for **byol** customer, from the **Azure/azure_vdms_dist/bootstrap_files/vmseries/license** directory. edit the authcode file and add your authocode on line 1.
+If you want the terraform build to license the firewalls once deployed for **byol** customer, from the **Azure/azure_vdms_dist/bootstrap_files/vmseries/license** directory. edit the authcode file and add your authcode on line 1.

 If you do not enter an authcode, the firewalls will still deploy, but will require a license post-deployment to enable full functionality